sol1/netbox-path/README.md

-# Netbox Path
+# NetBox Path

-This is a plugin for Netbox that allows users to map logical paths in infrastructure and attach them to devices, IPs, interfaces and virtual machines.
-This allows for impact assessment, and monitoring integration.
+This is a plugin for NetBox that allows you to create visual and queryable maps of logical paths within your infrastructure.
+This allows for impact assessment and monitoring integration.